Neighbourhood Street Parties

 Neighbourhood get-togethers are encouraged and residents are welcome to use local parks and reserves for a catch up, gathering or picnic for up to 50 people without charge.

 We would ask that you advise Council of the venue, date and times and a contact in case there are any other bookings or functions.
-We request you also comply with the same conditions of use that apply to paid bookings.
+We request you also comply with the same parks and reserves that apply to paid bookings.

 If you would like to close your street for a function – such as a Christmas party – you should write to Council at least 6 weeks prior to the event: